Jonathan Weil

 Jonathan Weil is an American journalist, analyst and attorney.
 Born July 20, 1970, he grew up in Hollywood, Florida, and attended Pine Crest School in Fort Lauderdale.
 He earned a bachelor's degree in journalism from the University of Colorado at Boulder in 1991 and a juris doctor degree from Southern Methodist University in 1995.

 Biography

 Weil was a columnist for Bloomberg News and Bloomberg View from 2007 to 2014.
 He was managing director and editor of financial research at Glass Lewis & Co.
 (2006–2007), an investment-research and proxy-advisory firm in Broomfield, Colorado.
-Before that, he was a reporter for The Wall Street Journal (1997–2005), where he wrote about accounting and finance.
+Before that, he was a reporter for The Wall Street Journal (1997–2005; 2022–present), where he wrote about accounting and finance.
 He began his career as a reporter at the Arkansas Democrat-Gazette (1995–1997).

 Weil was a Gerald Loeb Award finalist in 2002 and won the New York State Society of Certified Public Accountants Excellence in Financial Journalism Award in 2008, 2009, 2010, and 2011.
 He won Society of American Business Editors and Writers Best in Business Journalism Awards in 2009, and 2010.
-He also won the Society of the Silurians Award for Editorial Writing/Commentary in 2011.
+He also won The Society of the Silurians Award for Editorial Writing/Commentary in 2011.